-16See page 76 of the LSC 2025 State Agency Fees: Department of Commerce, available on the LSC website: lsc.ohio.gov.
+16See page 73 of the LSC 2023 State Agency Fees: Department of Commerce, available on the LSC website: lsc.ohio.gov.
 COMPARISON TO OTHER STATES Of the five surrounding states, only Michigan and West Virginia have statewide roofing contractor licensure requirements.
 See the table below for a more detailed comparison of Michigan and West Virginia's licensing requirements with those proposed by the bill.
 Licensure of Roofing Contractors State License Required?
 Commercial or Residential?
 Examination Required?
-Other Prerequisites Continuing Education Fees Ohio (under the bill) Yes Commercial Yes Five years of experience as a roofing tradesperson (or three years for registered engineers) Ten hours per year \$25 application \$25 processing fee \$60 renewal (annual) 17 Michigan 18 Yes - maintenance and alteration contractor's license Residential or combination residential and commercial Yes 60-hour pre-licensure course 21 hours every three years for the first two renewal periods and three hours every \$195 application \$150 renewal (every three years) 17 Estimates based on current fees for other specialty contractors licensed by OCILB.
+Other Prerequisites Continuing Education Fees Ohio (under the bill) Yes Commercial Yes Five years of experience as a roofing tradesperson (or three years for registered engineers) Ten hours per year \$25 application \$25 processing fee \$60 renewal (annual) 17 Michigan 18 Yes - maintenance and alteration Residential or combination Yes 60 hour pre-licensure course 21 hours every three years for the first two renewal periods and \$195 application 17 Estimates based on current fees for other specialty contractors licensed by OCILB.
 Actual fee amounts will be designated by the Roofing Section of OCILB.
-S.B.
-125 18 Mich.
+18 Mich.
 Comp.
 Laws 339.601, 339.2404, and 339.2404b; Michigan Department of Licensing and Regulatory Affairs (LARA), Prelicensure Education Requirements for Residential Builder and Maintenance & Alteration Contractor Applicants; LARA, License Fees; LARA, Residential Builders and M&A Contractors Renewal & Continuing Competency Requirements (PDF), which can be accessed by conducting a keyword "prelicensure residential contractor," "residential contractor license fees," or "residential contractor renewal and continuing competency requirements," respectively, search on the state's website: Michigan.gov.
 Licensure of Roofing Contractors State License Required?
 Commercial or Residential?
 Examination Required?
-Other Prerequisites Continuing Education Fees Local license requirements may apply to commercial roofers three years thereafter West Virginia 19 Yes - contractor's license Both Yes N/A N/A Up to \$150 for initial licensure Up to \$150 for renewal Expires annually OR0005-136-SB125/JH Page | 7 19 W.Va.
-Code 30-42-3, 6, 7, and 8.
+Other Prerequisites Continuing Education Fees contractor's license residential and commercial Local license requirements may apply to commercial roofers three hours every three years thereafter \$150 renewal (every three years) West Virginia 19 Yes - contractor's license Both Yes N/A N/A Up to \$150 for initial licensure Up to \$150 for renewal (currently \$90) Expires annually OR0011135/st 19 W.Va.
+Code 30-42-3, 6, and 7; West Virginia Division of Labor, Contractor Licensing Board, Contractor FAQ, which can be accessed by conducting a keyword "contractor FAQ" search on the state's labor website: labor.wv.gov.